EUROPEAN CIVIL AVIATION CONFERENCE - CONFÉRENCE EUROPÉENNE DE L'AVIATION CIVILE

 ECAC auditor training and certification lasts for seven days and includes oral and written tests.
 Candidates are assessed on their theoretical and practical knowledge of aviation security and competency in performing as an auditor within an international context.

-Because of the pandemic, all ECAC auditors' certification expired, so none of the existing auditors could conduct audits until they were recertified in accordance with the Audit Methodology.
-With the aim of recertifying existing auditors, the ECAC Secretariat organised recurrent training and recertification of auditors in Paris on 23-24 June 2022.
-Eleven auditors from several Member States were recertified in June 2022.
+Because of the pandemic, all ECAC auditors’ certification expired, so none of the existing auditors could conduct audits until they were recertified in accordance with the Audit Methodology.
+With the aim of recertifying existing auditors, the ECAC Secretariat organised recurrent training and recertification of auditors in Paris on 23-24 June 2022 and on 12-13 April 2023.
+Fifteen auditors from several Member States have been recertified.

 Member States are invited to provide the ECAC Secretariat with nominations to participate in the ECAC Aviation Security Training and Certification all year round, by using the form here.